-See here for Matlab software.
-(You will need to convert to an ODE by taking the ratio of the equations, and then the software might crash when it divides by zero if it hits a critical point.)
+See here for Matlab software.3 (You will need to convert to an ODE by taking the ratio of the equations, and then the software might crash when it divides by zero if it hits a critical point.)

 You will need to use a screen grabber to make a copy that you can print.
 Typically you press Alt+PrintScreen or Shift-PrintScreen to get a printable copy of the active Window.
+In windows you might have to paste the copied graph into, say, M.S.
+Paint.